Home Maintenance 101

 Now it's time to attach the fan blades to the motor.
 Carefully line them up with the mounting holes and use screws to attach each blade.
 Make sure the blades are evenly spaced and firmly screwed in place.

-How to Repair and Maintain Your Home's Hardwood Flooring
+How to Maintain Your Home's Exterior Paint to Avoid Fading

-How to Clean and Maintain Your Home's Fireplace and Chimney
+How to Maintain Your Home's Doors for Security and Functionality

 This step may require some patience, but make sure everything is balanced to prevent the fan from wobbling when it's running.